 There is no set list of what is or isn’t an executor’s expense.
 This can leave some costs in a grey area of whether or not they are acceptable.
 It can sometimes be left up to the executors and beneficiaries to agree between themselves what the executor can be reimbursed for.

 There are some standard costs involved in administrating an estate.
 These costs can include but are not limited to:

 - General maintenance for the property.
 (For example, a gardener to maintain the exterior appearance)

 - Professional valuations for the deceased’s assets

 - Professional clearing and cleaning costs for the property

 - Unoccupied property insurance

-It is also sometimes possible for an executor to claim their mileage expenses from the estate if they have had to travel great distances in order to perform their role.
-However this type of expense can be challenge by the beneficiaries.
+Mileage expenses in particular circumstances can be claimed from the estate.
+Mostly if they have had to travel great distances to perform their role.
+However, this type of expense can be challenge by the beneficiaries.

-A beneficiary can query an executor’s expense claim if it appears that the expense was not for the benefit of the estate and its beneficiaries or if there is no evidence to prove the executor has actually paid the expense they are claiming for.
+A beneficiary can query an executor’s expense claim if it appears that the expense was not for the benefit of the estate or its beneficiaries.
+They can also query expenses that the executor has provided no evidence for.

-It is important that the executor keeps clear records of what payments they have made and keeps receipts and invoices which can be used as evidence in the estate accounts.
+An executor should keep clear records of what payments they have made.
+As well as collecting receipts and invoices which can be used as evidence in the estate accounts.
 Taking these steps is good practice in general and ensures that the executor is not left out of pocket by performing their role.